12 Top-Rated Tourist Attractions in Dortmund

 Dortmund, the largest city in Westphalia, lies on the eastern edge of the Ruhr in the fertile Hellweg area.
 The city has long been the center of Germany's coal and steel industries, a heritage that's celebrated in a variety of excellent museums and attractions.
 Despite the importance of industry to the city, visitors are drawn here by its numerous open spaces and parks: half of the city is made up of wooded areas, farmland, and parks, as well as numerous waterways.
-Consequently, it's a very pleasant city to explore on foot, with one of the highest densities of pedestrian-friendly city squares anywhere in Germany.
-Dortmund is also well known for its famous football team, Borussia Dortmund.
-Founded in 1909, it's one of the most successful clubs in Europe and boasts the continent's biggest stadium and largest regular attendance (a new museum celebrating the team's long history is under construction).
+Consequently, it's a pleasant city to explore on foot, with one of the highest densities of pedestrian-friendly city squares anywhere in Germany.
+Dortmund is also well known for its famous football team, Borussia Dortmund, founded in 1909.
+It's one of the most successful clubs in Europe and has the continent's biggest stadium and largest regular attendance.
+A museum, the Borusseum, celebrates their successes.

 See also: Where to Stay in Dortmund